intelliDean/Payego/README.md

 - Rust Community
 - React Team
-- All contributors to this project
+- All future contributors to this project

 ## Built with love by:
 Michael Dean